 We dictate mainly straight lines & circles in a continuous start-stop fashion.
 This goes against the natural movement of nature & doesn't allow much space for harmonious flow.
 We are taught to keep our feet still & send our horses away from us to perform tasks.
 In the herd, horses are sent away only when they are being reprimanded for something.
 If we are trying to create a connection & bond with our horses, does this make any sense?
-Understandably, if we have an over-reactive or aggressive horse, we must keep them out of our personal space until emotional balancing is achieved.
-Yes, we have to be able to send our horses away from us, but we are taught to do these things from the start.
+Understandably, if we have an over reactive or aggressive horse, we must keep them out of our personal space until emotional balancing is achieved.
+Yes, we have to be able to send our horses away from us, but we are taught to do these things continuously from the start.
 Without first establishing a connection & flow foundation to build on, we are teaching our horses to become & remain disconnected from us.

-In the first & third example, out motions & emotions would be relaxed & flowing.
+In the first & third example, our motions & emotions would be relaxed & flowing.
 We would not hesitate to get up close & personal with others because we have already built a foundation of trust & respect that doesn't bring the motivations of these people into question for us.
 If we were to step back & observe ourselves during the second interaction, we would find our motions & emotions out of balance, hesitant & non-flowing, as we try to navigate our way through these strangers.

 When we observe & analyze nature, such as the amazing work of Viktor Schauberger, we can find some interesting correlations in how we perceive & work with horses.
-Schauberger's observations of the natural flow of water parallel my own observations of the mental & emotional flow processes in horses.
+Schauberger's observations of the natural flow of water parallel my own observations of the emotional flow processes in horses.
 Start-stop, straight lines & circles move against the natural flow of mental & emotional processes, when out of balance, to create & intensify resistance.
 As established through Schauberger's & my own observations, circular motions increase the power of unbalanced emotions & create a stronger disconnection.
 Straight lines remove power & therefore allow the mind to wander aimlessly, to focus on everything except us.
 Start-stop motion exists in horses during intense focus on potentially dangerous or fearful situations unless we allow our horses ample time to absorb & relax.